Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 We can deduce the parameters for the other functions here, and we end up with 6 that we can define.
 So we can start trying to make the auth server now, but how?

 Since the `server` executable is in Go, we'll make the auth server in Go too.
 Go's implementation of the `rpc` protocol is `grpc`, and [this](https://pascalallen.medium.com/how-to-build-a-grpc-server-in-go-943f337c4e05) guide was helpful in getting started.
 Essentially, we first need to create a `.proto` file in which we define each of our functions, as well as their request and response parameters.
 That should be relatively easy to do based on what we found in Ghidra.
-The issue however is the `package` that each `.proto` file needs.
-This is a little problematic because `package` needs to match on both the client and the server.
+The issue however is the `package` and `service` name that each `.proto` file needs.
+This is a little problematic because specifically the `service` needs to match on both the client and the server.

 Thankfully, using both Ghidra *and* Binja was pretty helpful here.
 If we go into the `auth/auth_grpc.(*authServiceClient).Ping` function we found in Ghidra on Binja, near the end we can see this function call to `PingRequest`

 ![image](https://github.com/user-attachments/assets/795cf2ce-5327-4286-8b15-12c04c527f5d)

-It starts with `auth_service`, which is likely our package name.
+It starts with `auth_service/AuthService`. `auth_service` is likely our package name, and `AuthService` is our `service` name.

 Now we have all we need, let's create our proto file.
 I name mine `ping.proto` since we're trying to get the ping function to work specifically, and set my `go_package` to `/seedGeneration`, since we saw some references to `seedGeneration` in those `main` functions we found earlier.
 The name of your proto file and `go_package` doesn't matter though.